 Employment based immigration is a complex process that may involve a number of government agencies within the Federal Department of Labor, the State Department of Labor, the U.S. Citizenship and Immigration Services (CIS) and the Department of State.
 The Immigration and Nationality Act (INA) (8 U.S.C.
 1101 et seq.) regulates the admission of foreign workers into the United States.
 The INA designates the Attorney General and the Secretary of State as the principal administrators of its provisions.

 Compensation of Foreign Workers

 Regulations require that the wages attested to on foreign labor certification applications must be the average wage paid to all other workers in the requested occupation in the area of intended employment.
 This average wage is referred to as the prevailing wage.
 See Prevailing Wages for more information.

 The employer is not precluded from paying nonimmigrant(s) more than the prevailing wage.

 The employer should be aware that in filing for a foreign labor certification, the employer is obligated to comply with all employment related laws and regulations.
-In the case of H-1B Specialty (Professional) Workers and H-2A Temporary Seasonal Agricultural workers, additional obligations also apply.
-The details on these obligations may be found in the sections detailing H-1B and H-2A.
+In the case of H-1B Specialty (Professional) Workers, H-2A Temporary Seasonal Agricultural workers and H-2B Temporary Non-agricultural workers, additional obligations also apply.
+The details on these obligations may be found in the sections detailing H-1B, H-2A, and H-2B.
 Failure to comply with the established laws and regulations may potentially result in penalties and possible legal action.

-The Wage and Hour Division at the Department of Labor is responsible for investigating and determining an employer's misrepresentation in or failure to comply with the H-1B and H-2A program requirements and with employment laws, principally the Fair Labor Standards Act.
+The Wage and Hour Division at the Department of Labor is responsible for investigating and determining an employer's misrepresentation in or failure to comply with the H-1B, H-2A, and H-2B program requirements and with employment laws, principally the Fair Labor Standards Act.